We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

 Tell me 2 things that you have remembered that have captured your imagination.

 Erm, I think the one that surprised me I suppose was the one about the figs from Toby I think!
-I’ve learned a lot from being a guide and from walking with Walking Ibiza but that was quite a surprise!
+I’ve learned a lot from being a guide and from walking with Ibiza Outdoors but that was quite a surprise!
 You know, I paint things but I don’t necessarily know a lot about them and that was very interesting.
 I think that was quite specific.
 I think a walk with Simon at some point.
 He has an incredible memory and a way of telling stories and knowledge of the past in Ibiza and so on.
 Specifically I can’t remember but there is one walk down by Sa Caleta to the Phoenician ruins.
 It’s great because you really learn something.

 What is it that you like best about the walks and what is it that makes you get up in the mornings and keeps you coming back?